cmake-basis/BASIS/doc/standard/modules.rst

     if (NOT BASIS_SUPERBUILD_MODULES)
       set (
         BASIS_SUPERBUILD_MODULES ON CACHE BOOLEAN
-          "This project always builds the modules using a superbuild approach.
-You cannot change this option."
+          "This project always builds the modules using a superbuild approach."
         FORCE
       )
       message (WARNING "Option BASIS_SUPERBUILD_MODULES set to ON as this project"